randomtask010/IFN646_Diff_Exp_Analysis/README.md

 A repo for codebase associated with IFN 646 for performing differential expression analysis using edgeR, NOISeq and DESeq

 RAW Data -  Folder with the RAW data for Differential Expression Analysis .
-Dont change or open, for reference and tracablity Working Directory - Folder with relevant RAW Data for use to run our code against.
-File Format for code is DATE_NAME_TOOL_Dataset for example 03102023_Rory_edgrR_3_500_500
+Dont change or open, for reference and tracablity Working Directory - Host file for each sample experiment for each tool
-Assignment Outcomes - File with working to point in time including methodology and calcuation of FDR REPORT - File for out draft report
+        Output - Output folder for results of each tool (metric file, up and down regulated outliers) and experiment
+*** CodeExecuteFile - running this script will execute all the experiments for each toolset and peform the analysis steps